awesomephant/blog/posts/per-file-commit-history-with-eleventy.md

 ## Notes

+- If you want to tweak which commits are returned by `git.log()`, it has [lots of  options](https://github.com/steveukx/git-js#git-log).
-- `git log` is an expensive operation.
-On my machine in a repository with about 1,000 commits it increases my average processing from 50ms to 150ms.
-If you're going to do this, it might be a good idea to limit it to files where you actually want to show the changelog, or to only do it on production builds, or both.
+- `git.log()` is an expensive operation.
+On my machine in a repository with about 1,000 commits it increases my average processing from 50 to 150ms.
+If you're going to do this, you might want to limit it to files where you actually want to show the changelog, or production builds, or both.
-- If your source code is public, a cheaper way of doing this is to link to the commit log on Github or wherever you're hosting it.
-- `git log` has lots of options.
-- Hito Steyerl sometimes _forks_ essays.
-I think she uses the word in a more general sense, but it might be interesting to have text that has a literal git history attached to it.
+- This solution only deals with linear history - one change after another.
+It would be interesting to try to visualise forks, branches, merges and everything else git can do, specifically in the context of writing.
+I remember reading a Hito Steyerl essay she described as _fork_ another text - even if she was using the term somewhat metaphorically, I like the idea.